Roddery Muñoz: Miami Marlins

 On December 1, 2023, Muñoz was claimed off waivers by the Pittsburgh Pirates.
 On December 15, Muñoz was designated for assignment by Pittsburgh following the acquisition of Edward Olivares.

 On December 20, 2023, Muñoz was traded to the Miami Marlins in exchange for cash considerations.
 He was optioned to the Triple–A Jacksonville Jumbo Shrimp to begin the 2024 season.
 On April 20, 2024, Muñoz was promoted to the major leagues for the first time.
 In 18 games (17 starts) for Miami, he compiled a 2–7 record and 6.53 ERA with 70 strikeouts across 82 2/3 innings pitched.

 St. Louis Cardinals

 On November 1, 2024, Muñoz was claimed off waivers by the St. Louis Cardinals.
 He was optioned to the Triple-A Memphis Redbirds to begin the 2025 season.
-Muñoz is expected to have his contract selected prior to tomorrow’s series against the Phillies.
-Chris Roycroft will be optioned to Triple-A Memphis to accommodate the roster move.
+Muñoz made nine appearances for the Cardinals, but struggled to an 8.18 ERA with 14 strikeouts over 11 innings of work.

-Cincinnati Reds
+Houston Astros

 On November 6, 2025, Muñoz was claimed off waivers by the Cincinnati Reds.
+He was non-tendered by Cincinnati and became a free agent on November 21.
+Muñoz re-signed with the Reds on a minor league contract on December 2.
+On December 10, the Houston Astros selected Muñoz from the Reds in the Rule 5 draft.
+He made three appearances for Houston, but struggled to a 15.75 ERA with six strikeouts over four innings of work.
+On April 6, 2026, Muñoz was designated for assignment by the Astros.
+He cleared waivers and was sent outright to the Triple-A Sugar Land Space Cowboys on April 9.